hexutils/WebEOS/README.md

 1. Password protect directories (technically brute-forceable if salt-based hashing is reverse-engineered).

-1. Owner can make master passwords or passwords that only unlock particular directories.
+1. Allows both master passwords and passwords for individual directories.

-1. Owner can produce custom passwords for different guests which unlock unique subsets of directories.
+1. Generate custom passwords for different guests that unlock tailored subsets of directories.

 # Example